 Compound and equivalent simple intervals.

 A compound interval is an interval that is greater than an octave.
-Compound intervals are named 9th, 10th, 11th, 12th, and so on.
+Compound intervals are named ninth, tenth, eleventh, twelfth, and so on.
 They can be considered equivalent to their counterparts an octave lower, which are called simple intervals.
-The 9th interval, for instance, is a compound 2nd (a 2nd plus an octave) and is likewise major in quality.
+The ninth interval, for instance, is a compound second (a second plus an octave) and is likewise major in quality.

 Compound intervals do not obey the rules of normal arithmetic.
-Ordinarily, 8 + 5 = 13 but adding a fifth to an octave gives not a 13th but a 12th.
-This is because the note at the top of the octave is repeated as the note at the bottom of the 5th.
-We only need to include it once in the compound interval of a 12th.
+Ordinarily, 8 + 5 = 13 but adding a fifth to an octave gives not a thireteenth but a twelfth.
+This is because the note at the top of the octave is repeated as the note at the bottom of the fifth.
+We only need to include it once in the compound interval of a twelfth.